Skip to main content

 Can the new blood vessels go away?

 Yes.
 Anti-VEGF injections can cause rapid regression of new vessels.
-Laser treatment causes more permanent regression.
-However, new vessels can return if the underlying ischemia isn't addressed.
+Laser treatment can provide more durable reduction in ischemic drive, but recurrence or progression can still occur if the underlying ischemia persists.

 What if my eye bleeds?

 Vitreous hemorrhage (bleeding) is common in PDR.
 It often clears on its own over weeks to months.
 Anti-VEGF injections can speed clearing.
 Surgery (vitrectomy) can remove blood if it doesn't clear.
-Most patients can recover good vision after vitreous hemorrhage.
+Many patients improve, but recovery depends on macular ischemia, traction, baseline vision, and timing.

 Can I still drive?